 Applicants for the Biochemistry and Molecular Biology (MS) or IPBS (PhD) program apply online with no application fee.
 Early submission is encouraged as the first round of applications are evaluated in early December.
 Evaluations are made on entire, complete application packet, and the deadline for all materials is March 15 for academic year applied.
-The Biochemistry and Molecular Biology Graduate Program has no minimum required GRE or TOEFL scores and applicants are evaluated using a holistic approach.
-However, our program is challenging and we only admit students with demonstrated aptitude and enthusiasm for science.
 To give applicants an idea of the type of student we accept, the following table shows the 75th and 25th percentile GRE scores and GPAs for students who were admitted into our MS program.

 Domestic applicants are required to submit the following documents for admission: